hexabitzinc/H1BR6x-Firmware/README.md

 ### If you want to load a precompiled HEX file ###

-1- Navigate to MDK-ARM/Objects and load the *Module 1.hex* HEX file using any firmware update method described [here]().
+1- Navigate to *Compiled* folder and load the appropriate HEX file using any firmware update method described [here](https://hackaday.io/project/76446-hexabitz-modular-electronics-for-real/log/137477-how-to-update-module-firmware).

 ### If you want to compile the code: ###

-1- If you didn't already, download Keil uVision MDK toolchain from [here](http://www2.keil.com/mdk5/uvision/).
+1- If you don't have uVision installed already, download Keil uVision MDK toolchain from [here](http://www2.keil.com/mdk5/uvision/).
 Get your free [license](http://www.keil.com/) for STM32F0 MCUs!

 2- Download or clone this repository source code and open the uVion projext in MDK-ARM folder (it has .uvprojx extension).

-3- If you are loading a single module, simple compile the code and load it to module MCU via one of the firmware update methods explaind [here]().
+3- If you are loading a single module, simply compile the code and load it to module MCU via one of the firmware update methods explaind [here](https://hackaday.io/project/76446-hexabitz-modular-electronics-for-real/log/137477-how-to-update-module-firmware).

-4- If you are loading multiple modules of the same type (connected in an array), then manually modify the module ID in Options for Target >> C/C++ >> Preprocessor Symbols >> Define >> _module=x (where x the module ID) and in Output >> Name of Executable.
+4- If you are loading multiple modules of the same type (connected in an array) and you want them to have unique firmware, then manually modify the module ID in Options for Target >> C/C++ >> Preprocessor Symbols >> Define >> _module=x (where x is the module ID) and in Output >> Name of Executable.
 Recompile the project and load each module according to its ID.
 You can also create multiple targets as explained in the firmware update [guide]().

+You can also compile using GCC on your favorite toolchain.

 ### How do I test? ###

 1- If code is loaded correctly, you should see one or few indicator LED blinks when you power-cycle.

 2- Use [RealTerm](https://sourceforge.net/projects/realterm/) or any other terminal emulator with a USB-to-USRT cable to access the module CLI.
-Learn about using the CLI [here]().
+Learn about using the CLI [here](https://hackaday.io/project/76446-hexabitz-modular-electronics-for-real/log/137487-using-the-command-line-interface-cli).

-3- Check available CLI commands by typing *help* or use the module [factsheet](https://d3s5r33r268y59.cloudfront.net/datasheets/11614/2018-03-04-21-48-41/H05R00%20Factsheet.pdf).
+3- Check available CLI commands by typing *help* or use the module factsheet.
 Make sure the factsheet BOS version number (at the footer) matches the source code version you have.

 ### How do I update the source code for an old project? ###